Encounter (South Korean TV series)

-Encounter is a 2018 South Korean television series starring Song Hye-kyo and Park Bo-gum.
-It aired on tvN from November 28, 2018 to January 24, 2019, every Wednesday and Thursday at 21:30 (KST).
+Encounter is a 2018 South Korean television series directed by Park Shin-woo starring Song Hye-kyo and Park Bo-gum.
+The series revolves around a woman who seems to have everything and a young man who seems to have nothing giving up their way of lives to be together.
+It aired on tvN from November 28, 2018 to January 24, 2019 every Wednesday and Thursday at 21:30 (KST) for 16 episodes.
 It is one of the highest-rated Korean dramas in cable television history.

-A commercial success, Encounter's broadcasting rights were sold to several countries outside South Korea, and is also available for streaming globally in over 100 territories via Viki in Europe and the Americas, Viu in Southeast Asia, and IQIYI.
-In 2021, it was made available on Netflix.
+A commercial success, Encounter's broadcasting rights were sold to over 100 territories outside South Korea for television airing and streaming.
+A Philippine remake of the same name aired on TV5 in 2021.

 Synopsis

-Brought together by fate, a woman who seems to have everything and a young man who seems to have nothing decide to give up an ordinary life to be together.
 Cha Soo-hyun (Song Hye-kyo), daughter of a politician, lives a pathetic life guided by others.
-She was "sold-off" by marrying to a rich family, only to divorce her husband because of his affair.
-Her former mother-in-law adds as a condition to her divorce that Soo-hyun must attend that family's functions when called.

-One day while on a business trip in Cuba, she meets Kim Jin-hyuk (Park Bo-gum), a free-spirited guy.
-They spend time together.
-After they go back to South Korea, he meets her again but as an employee in the Donghwa Hotel, which she received as alimony.
-They are attracted to each other, yet only their fate will decide whether they can end up together.
+She married into a chaebol only to divorce her husband because of his affair.
+While on a business trip in Cuba, she fatefully meets and spends time with Kim Jin-hyuk (Park Bo-gum), a free-spirited guy traveling alone.
+After going back to South Korea separately, Jin-hyuk meets Soo-hyun again but as an employee of Donghwa Hotel which Soo-hyun is the CEO of.